bitagoras/xtype/README.md

 Version: 0.1

 The content of the ```metainfo``` object gives information and hints about how to read or pre-process the data, before it is passed to the application.
 This is mostly used for optimizing the storage efficiency or speed for large files.
 It can also contain application-specific information of how to apply the data.
 The metainfo consists of objects in front of elements and contains e.g. pointers to sub-elements, definitions of user-defined types for ```x```, or instructions to transpose or concatenate matrices or vectors when loaded into memory.
 The metainfo object contains pairs of keywords and values.
-Each pair represents an extended feature that is not contained in the UBN core grammar.
+Each pair represents a feature to extent the UBN core grammar.
 Some first examples of meta features are listed below.
 More will follow.

+All information about sizes or relative jump positions are related to the whole element including the metainfo itself.
+So the parser has to remeber the position of the ```<``` character of the metainfo as the referred absolute position.
+Also some whitespaces belong to the element as defined in the grammar.

 ### Size of element